nfernandes89/nfernandes89/README.md

   </a>
  </p>
 - 💪🏻 Just finished a Full Stack Web Development course <br>
-- 🤓 I’m currently learning Java and SQL (next: Python and Outsystems)<br>
+- 🤓 I’m currently learning Java and SQL (next: Python)<br>
-- 🤫 3 curiosities about me: Kickboxing is my favourite hobby; I like retro and board games; I dream of having a farm;
+- 🤫 3 curiosities about me: Kickboxing is my favourite hobby; I like retro and board games; I dream of having a farm
 <br><br>

 ### 🔎 Do you want to know more about me?